Fire Dawgs respond to emergency training scenario

-Staff Sgt.
-Paul Karasiewicz, 8th Civil Engineer Squadron firefighter, pulls a hose line at Kunsan Air Base, Republic of Korea, March 23, 2021.
+Senior Airman Orlando Teel, 8th Civil Engineer Squadron firefighter, carries a manikin during a training exercise at Kunsan Air Base, Republic of Korea, March 23, 2021.
 Firefighters respond to emergencies from brush fires to burning rocket fuel and hazardous material fires to ensure the safety of others.
 (U.S. Air Force photo by Senior Airman Suzie Plotnikov)

 |Date Taken: